Early Modern, Metaphysics, Philosophy of Science

 Davis Kuykendall is a faculty member in the Philosophy Department and the Honors College.
 He received his B.A. from the University of North Carolina at Charlotte and his Ph.D. from Purdue University.
-Dr. Kuykendall's research interests include early modern philosophy, especially Leibniz, and issues related to causation in metaphysics.
+Dr. Kuykendall's research interests include early modern philosophy, especially Leibniz, and issues related to causation in metaphysics and the philosophy of science.

 "Agent Causation, Realist Metaphysics of Powers, and the Reducibility Objection," Philosophia, 2021.